openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 (To check whether the device supports it, refer to the [devices/features support matrix](./supported_plugins/Device_Plugins.md) article.)

 The resulting (device-specific) settings can be queried back from the instance of the `ov:Compiled_Model`.
-Note that the `benchmark_app` outputs the actual settings for the THROUGHPUT hint.
+Be aware that the `benchmark_app` outputs the actual settings for the `THROUGHPUT` hint.
 See the example of the output below:

    ```
     $benchmark_app -hint tput -d CPU -m 'path to your favorite model'